juno-b/GazeMagnification/README.md

 Javascript Code

 I have attached the entire code for this project.
-The github link is here: https://github.com/jxbreu22/public_html The best representation of my work can be found at Code/js/ in the following files: gazeMagStudy_1.js, gazeMagStudy2.js, and gazeMouse.js
+The best representation of my work can be found at Code/js/ in the following files: gazeMagStudy_1.js, gazeMagStudy2.js, and gazeMouse.js

 Python Code

-See the data analysis Jupyter notebook I compiled in the Google Drive folder, data.ipynb
+See the data analysis Jupyter notebook I compiled, data.ipynb

 Writing Sample

-See the final paper completed for this project in the Google Drive folder, paper.pdf
+See the final paper completed for this project, paper.pdf